+Qualified

-A d.
-Te Duradadar Relative Qualified Two-Thirds Plurality Agenda Item Description Majority Majority of Votes Reduction of the Maximum Number of the Members of the Board of Directors to 1 11 ü(1) 2 Election of New Director ü(2)
+Relative Two-Thirds Plurality

+Agenda Item Description Majority Majority of Votes

+1 Reduction of the Maximum Number of Members of Board of Directors to 11 √ (1)

+2 Election of New Director √ (2)

 (1) Affirmative vote of two-thirds of the shares entitled to vote at the Extraordinary General Meeting.
-An abstention, broker non-vote or blank or invalid vote will have the effect of a vote "against" this proposal.
+An abstention, broker non-vote or blank or invalid vote will have the effect of a vote "AGAINST" this proposal.